MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/01/1-primers/7-functions/README.md

 ![MV Logo](/logo.jpg)
-# Declaring and Calling Functions:
+# Declaring and Calling Functions

 - Functions are reusable blocks of code that perform a specific task.
 - To create a function, you can use the keyword function followed by the function name and a set of parentheses.